Copyright Registration

 Fees

-• The above prices are the fees for legal services per application.
+• The above price is the fee for legal services per application.

 • In addition to the legal fee described above, there are additional filing fees to submit an application with the U.S. Copyright Office.
 In general, such fees are currently $65 or $85 per application.